The Fourth Amendment Reasonableness Requirement and Warrantless Search

 However, the surrounding circumstances must be tantamount to an emergency; shots fired, screams heard, or fire emanating from inside a building have all been considered sufficiently exigent to dispense with the Fourth Amendment's warrant requirement.

 6. Certain Roadside Checkpoints

-The Supreme Court has upheld brief, warrantless seizures at fixed roadside checkpoints aimed at intercepting illegal aliens (see United States v.
-Martinez-Fuerte) and drunk drivers (see Michigan v.
+The Supreme Court has upheld brief, warrantless seizures at fixed roadside checkpoints aimed at intercepting illegal aliens (United States v.
+Martinez-Fuerte) and drunk drivers (Michigan v.
 Sitz).
-Both checkpoint programs passed constitutional muster because they were tailored to remedying specific problems that law enforcement could not effectively address through more traditional means, namely problems relating to policing the nation's border and ensuring roadway safety.
+Checkpoint programs have to be tailored to remedy specific problems that law enforcement could not effectively address through more traditional means, namely problems relating to policing the nation's border and ensuring roadway safety.

-When the primary purpose of a checkpoint is simply to detect ordinary criminal activity, however, the Supreme Court has declared it violative of the Fourth Amendment (see Indianapolis v.
+When the primary purpose of a checkpoint is simply to detect ordinary criminal activity, however, the Supreme Court has declared it violative of the Fourth Amendment (Indianapolis v.
 Edmond).

 7. Reasonable Searches and Good Faith

-Protect Your Fourth Amendment Rights With Professional Counsel
+Protect Your Fourth Amendment Rights With Legal Counsel

 The Fourth Amendment contains significant protections against abuse by law enforcement.
-However, there are many exceptions that allow for the warrantless collection of evidence against you.
-During the trial, and in the period leading up to the trial, you have the right to object to harmful evidence especially where there were issues with how it was obtained.
-It's imperative to start your defense early, primarily through the counsel of an experienced, local criminal defense attorney.
+However, many exceptions allow for the warrantless collection of evidence against you.
+During the trial, and in the period leading up to the trial, you have the right to object to harmful evidence if there were issues with how it was obtained.
+It is important to consult with an experienced, local criminal defense attorney.